IVF Success Rates

 Meet the Doctors

 To find out success rates at IVF clinics use either the CDC or the SART IVF success rate report

 US Government's "Centers for Disease Control" (CDC) Report and the "Society for Assisted Reproductive Technology" (SART) Report

-- The preliminary CDC IVF success rate report for 2014 cycles was released in March 2016.
-The full report for 2014 is still not available.
+- The CDC IVF success rate report for 2016 cycles was released in 2018.

 - Links to both of these reports are below.

 IVF success rate statistics for all reputable clinics are available on the web from both the Centers for Disease Control and from SART.

 - The Centers for Disease Control is a US Government agency.
 It publishes IVF success rates annually for all reputable fertility clinics.